Gian Francesco Albani

+Biography

 Albani was born in Rome, the son of Carlo Albani, Duke of Soriano; his grand-uncle was Pope Clement XI (Gianfrancesco Albani).
 Furthermore, two of his uncles Annibale Albani and Alessandro Albani were cardinals, and was himself uncle of cardinal Giuseppe Albani (with whom he was, for two years, concurrently cardinal).

 In October 1740 he was made Protonotary apostolic, quickly followed by being made the vicar of the patriarchal Basilica di Santa Maria Maggiore in March 1742.
 Later in the same year, in November, he was made president of the Papal chamber; and also cleric of the Apostolic Chamber less than a year later (September 1743).
 He further became relator of the S. C. of Indulgences and Sacred Relics in 1743.

 On 10 April 1747 he was made cardinal deacon and was given the deaconry of San Cesareo in Palatio on 15 May.
 He went on to receive the subdiaconate (November 1747) and the diaconate (31 March 1748).
 He acted as Cardinal Protector of the Kingdom of Poland in the Roman Curia.
 In 1758 he participated in the Papal conclave.